 There is plenty of hype surrounding augmented reality and virtual reality—and for good reason.
 AR adds digitally overlaid content to the real world via a device’s camera, while VR takes users to a completely simulated environment.
 While both technologies began as tools to create more immersive, multi-dimensional gaming experiences, both are gaining prominence in the professional sphere as well.

 We can expect to see more apps with AR and VR in 2019-2020 and more creative uses for the technologies.
 For example, social media platforms are using AR filters that can turn human faces and other images into digital characters, allowing companies to market their products to younger audiences.

 AR and VR are also disrupting a number of industries by bringing products and services to the home.
 IKEA Place, for instance, allows users to see a realistic picture of what a piece of furniture would look like in their home.
 The education sector is also set to benefit with apps like Google Expeditions, which takes students on a virtual tour of a historic site.
-In addition, retail companies are using AR to create virtual fitting rooms and streamline the shopping experience, so we can expect to see this app trend continue indefinitely.
+In addition, retail companies are using AR to create virtual fitting rooms and streamline the shopping experience, so we can expect to see this mobile app trend continue indefinitely.

 #3: Mobile Wallets and Payment Gateways

 More mobile applications are making use of mobile wallets and payment gateways since these forms of payment are more secure than many alternatives.
 The latest mobile wallets offer the highest level of encryption in the payment space.
 As a result, the mobile payment space will reach an estimated $503 billion by 2020, according to Business Insider.

 A growing number of banks are also offering mobile banking services, encouraging consumers to manage their money via mobile devices.
 People like having alternatives when making digital payments, which is why a number of businesses offer support for payments completed using cryptocurrencies.